-The clouds let loose a soft rumble, parting only slightly to allow a single shaft of light pointing south, over Frei Forest.
-It was about twenty miles from River Town, a forest so thick no one could easily build there.
+The clouds rumbled, parting slightly.
+Another shaft of light pointed toward Frei Forest.
+It was twenty miles from River Town, a woodland so thick no one could build there easily.

-“We can make our way south,” she suggested to the Donofrios on her return, “to just this side of the river near Fairness Crossing.
-As long as we stay out of sight, we can remain in the Frei indefinitely.”
+“We can make our way south to just this side of the river near Fairness Crossing.
+In the Frei, we can remain indefinitely, as long as we stay out of sight.”

-Mister Donofrio nodded.
 “Our faith is with you.”
+Mister Donitoro smiled.

 Suddenly, the faint sound of horses grew from the road beyond the trees.